 Les O’Grady, Director & Head Brewer, Neptune Brewery

 Our interest in the quality of new malt varieties also makes us curious about the old ones and their potential for brewers today.
-Given Plumage Archer’s standing as a malt of choice for the first half of the 20th century, we began working with the John Innes Centre (which holds seeds from thousands of barley landraces and varieties in its Genetic Resources Unit) to bring the barley back.
+Given Plumage Archer’s standing as a malt of choice for the first half of the 20th century, we began working with the John Innes Centre in the UK (which holds seeds from thousands of barley landraces and varieties in its Genetic Resources Unit) to bring the barley back.

 In 2018, Plumage Archer malt returned to breweries.
-To maintain its traditional way of production, we floor malt it in our No.19 floor maltings which have been in use since before Plumage Archer even existed.
-The slow, careful and manual process of floor malting, where the grains are turned by hand, brings us the classic qualities of this famous British malt.
+To maintain its traditional way of production, we floor malt it in our No. 19 floor maltings, which have been in use since before Plumage Archer even existed.
+The slow, careful, and manual process of floor malting, where the grains are turned by hand, brings us the classic qualities of this famous British malt.

 And Plumage Archer malt isn’t just for brewers: craft-distilled whisky we’ve sampled containing the malt gives beautiful tones of apricot and orange in a clean, delicate spirit.

-It all started with a few seeds and the curiosity to ask: what if we started growing Plumage Archer again?
-As one of the world’s most important brewing barleys, it created modern breeding programmes and defined British ale for many decades until it was ultimately replaced by new breeds.
-Now its distinct characteristics have returned, and Plumage Archer malt is great for a wide range of beer styles.
+It all started with a few seeds and the curiosity to ask: what if we began to grow Plumage Archer again?
+As one of the world’s most essential brewing barleys, it created modern breeding programmes and defined British ale for many decades until new breeds ultimately replaced it.
+Now its distinct characteristics have returned, and Plumage Archer malt is excellent for a wide range of beer styles.

 Plumage Archer malt, in contrast to Chevallier has enzyme levels more in keeping with a modern base malt.
 Aim for a low mash temperature to fully attenuate or mash at a higher temperature and shorten the stand to provide plenty of body and residual dextrins in a bold, fruit forward hazy IPA.